Why Practicing Peace Is An Ineffective Approach To Meditation

 And this results in peace.

-But This Work Isn’t Real Meditation, I Want Something More Traditional
+You May Be Thinking, “The Work Isn’t Real Meditation, I Want Something More Traditional”

 The Work was discovered by Bryon Katie in 1986, but actually it’s not new.
 You will find the essence of The Work in many spiritual traditions.